 Start your morning off right with classic Looney Tunes.
 Not this newer stuff, not even the '80s stuff.
 I'm talkin good ol fashioned, cross dressing, lipstick wearing, Elmer Fudd kissing, Bugs Bunny!
 I'm sure these must still be in rotation on cable somewhere but I feel today's kids are missing out on them.
 I can't tell you the number of times in my life these have been quoted.

-Followed by a half hour of Animaniacs, Freakazoid or a of mixing of shorts from both.
+Followed by a half hour of Animaniacs and Freakazoid shorts.
 They were both ahead of their time in terms of writing and gone too soon.

 7:00 am - 8:00 am Hero Time

 Arguably the best incarnation of the Superfriends, the episodes featuring the Legion of Doom are certainly among my favorites of the series.
 Unfortunately, they wouldn't introduce one of my favorite DC heroes, Firestorm, until the Super Powers toy commercials...er, episodes.